Paresh-pk/House-Price-Prediction-API-using-FastAPI-and-Machine-Learning/README.md

 {"status":"ok"}
 ## 2. Model Info Endpoint
-This gives you information about your model.
+This gives you information about the model.

 URL Link: http://127.0.0.1:8000/model-info

 How to Check: This is also a GET request.
 Make sure your server is running.
 Copy and paste the URL directly into your browser's address bar and press Enter.

 What You Should See: